touchlab/Stately/README.md

 # Stately

 Stately is a state utility library to facilitate state management in Kotlin Multiplatform.
-It was originally written to facilitate development with the strick Kotlin/Native memory model.
+It was originally written to facilitate development with the strict Kotlin/Native memory model.
 As of Kotlin 1.7.20, the strict model is deprecated, and the [releveant modules of Stately have also been deprecated](deprecated) but are still published and available.

 Stately currently provides concurrencly primitives and concurrent collections.